-- 35. Feeding and watering of livestock in the alleyways, on the wash racks, or in the show ring will not be permitted at any time. - 36.
-Market animals exhibited in market classes are ineligible to be exhibited in breeding classes and animals exhibited in breeding classes are ineligible to be exhibited in market classes. - 37.
-Male animals having one or more testicles contained in the body cavity are not eligible to show or sell.
-No stallions over 1 year, bulls, boars, rams, or cattle with horns or scurries over 2" long are allowed, except in Yak and Open cattle classes.
+not be permitted at any time.

+- 35. Market animals exhibited in market classes are ineligible to be exhibited in breeding classes and animals exhibited in breeding classes are ineligible to be exhibited in market classes - 36.
+Male animals having one or more testicles contained in the body cavity are not eligible to show or sell. - 37.
+No stallions over 1 year, bulls, boars, rams that aren't registered in breeding classes or cattle with horns or scurries over 2" long are allowed, the exception is breed standard requirements.
 Exhibitors of horned animals should exercise extra care and use caution.
-4-Hers must make known their horned animals to the CSU Extension Agent. - 38.
+4-Hers must make known their horned animals to the CSU Extension Agent with their fair entries. - 38.
 All market classes are open to castrated male and female animals. - 39.
 Any animals having external fungus or parasites may be disqualified and removed from the fair grounds. - 40.
 All breeds will be combined for judging.